Asian Americans (film series): Episode 2: A Question of Loyalty

 First aired on May 12, 2020.
-Episode Two focuses on mainly focuses on the experiences of the Uno and Ina families in the era of Japanese internment camps in the United States.
+Episode Two mainly focuses on the experiences of the Uno and Ina families in the era of Japanese internment camps in the United States.

 Episode 2 begins with film director Satsuki Ina describing finding her mother's identification number given to her in the Japanese internment camps and the narrator asking the audience "What does it mean to be a loyal American?"
 Roberta Uno, a descendant of George Uno - a Japanese immigrant - speaks on how her grandfather immigrated but was unable to own land or become a citizen.
 Uno speaks of her own family's experience with racism and how anti-Asian sentiments continued, including from other immigrants.
 The discrimination manifested in segregated neighborhoods, exclusion from organizations such as the Boy Scouts of America, and fewer work opportunities.
 Roberta Uno's uncle Buddy Uno is one such example where he could only find work as a mainstream reporter in Japan.
 Buddy Uno, who was also a Japanese Military correspondent, wrote positively of the Japanese military in the Sino-Japanese War.
 Buddy Uno would later become a propagandist for the Japanese during the war.

-Historian Brian Niya speaks in the episode on the differences between the Japanese Issei and Nisei generations.
-Niya describes how Nisei generations "because they had been treated so badly in the United States and I think there was a greater openness to overlook some of the atrocities that the Japanese were committing."
+Historian Brian Niiya speaks in the episode on the differences between the Japanese Issei and Nisei generations.
+Niiya describes how Nisei generations "because they had been treated so badly in the United States and I think there was a greater openness to overlook some of the atrocities that the Japanese were committing."

 While Buddy Uno was successful overseas, his connection to the Japanese military made his father - George Uno - a target of the Federal Bureau of Investigation to detain and investigate after the Attack on Pearl Harbor in 1941.
 George Uno was detained in Griffith park.
-The United States imposed a curfew on all Japanese People and a regulated how far they could travel.
-The episode talks about how Earl Warren's became a driving force behind the internment of over one hundred thousand Japanese Americans without any charges or due process.
+The United States imposed a curfew on all Japanese People and regulated how far they could travel.
+The episode talks about how Earl Warren became a driving force behind the internment of over one hundred thousand Japanese Americans without any charges or due process.